MuxLabs/wocket/README.md

 $ > ready on port 3000
 ```

-Visit that page in the browser and you should see Streamr!
+Visit that page in the browser and you should see Wocket!

 ## Running the application in production